kellerjohannes/arciorgano-player/README.md

 2. Check the MIDI settings: menu -> Media -> MIDI settings.
 Select your virtual MIDI device as "Input Device".

 3. Toggle on "active" in one of the "bridge" boxes in the main patch window:
    - "Sibelius bridge" uses PitchBend commands to encode enharmonic alterations.
 To add these commands to a score you need to install the Sibelius Plugin "studio31-ReadTabulature.plg" that is located in the Patch folder (see "sibelius-plugin" subfolder).
-Check the Sibelius online documentation how to install a plugin locally on your system http://www.sibelius.com/download/plugins/index.html?help=install
+Check the Sibelius online documentation how to install a plugin locally on your system [Sibelius Help](http://www.sibelius.com/download/plugins/index.html?help=install)
    - "Reaper bridge" uses MIDI channels 1 and 2 to encode the two manuals separately.
    - "Vicentino bridge" is under construction, don't use it.
    - "Velocity bridge" uses Velocity values to encode enharmonic alterations.
 It is the recommended way to transfer MIDI data between Sibelius, Reaper and the Patch.
 To encode a Sibelius score for this "bridge", please install the Sibelius plugin "arciorganoVelocityPlayback.plg".